proycon/gecco/README.md

  Configuration
 ----------------

-A simple Python script forms the configuration of a system, it can be invoked over the command-line and offers a number of subcommands exposing all functionality:
+A Gecco system consist of a configuration, either in the form of a simplee Python script or an external.
+YAML configuration file.

 	corrector = Corrector("fowlt", "/path/to/fowlt/")
 	corrector.append( IGTreeConfusibleModule("thenthan", source="train.txt",test_crossvalidate=True,test=0.1,tune=0.1,model="confusibles.model", confusible=('then','than')))